autodesk-platform-services/aps-autodesk.build.api-postman.collection/Submittals API/README.md

 ### Use the endpoints under **Run Firstly-Get Project ID** to set `project_id_without_b`, then you can play with any Endpoint as you want.

 ## Tips & Tricks
-- These endpoints are mainly used to quick test|verfify based on your good understanding to cost module and API, the individual endpoint may not work, you need to set up the environment variables before running the Postman request.
+- These endpoints are used to quickly test/verify the endpoints.
+You need to set up the environment variables before running the Postman request.

 ## License
 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](../LICENSE) file for full details.